Hurricane Island

 • Hurricane Island maintains a Maine Island Trail Association (MITA) site on the island’s north end for members of MITA.
 Call ahead to make a reservation: 207-390-5253

-• Hurricane Island hosts a series of special ticketed events throughout the season, including farm-to-table dinners, afternoon picnics, and evening cocktail gatherings open to the public.
+• Hurricane Island hosts a series of special events throughout the season, including sustainable seafood farm-to-table dinners.
 Check the website to purchase tickets or register for special events.

 • Depending upon the program schedule, it may be possible to schedule a private tour of the sustainability systems (solar, compost, water, wastewater, gardens), a history hike, or a short science demonstration with the Hurricane Island aquaculture researchers.
-Please contact Jen Mathews, Director of Advancement, [email protected] for more information.
+Please contact Jen Mathews, Advancement Director, [email protected] for more information.

 NEARBY ANCHORAGES